24 May 2017

-I’ve been building iPhone apps for almost 6 years.
+I’ve been building iPhone apps for 4 years.
 In the last few I’ve primarily focused on engineering ones that interface to custom-built hardware device.
 You can think of a smart watch or maybe a smart thermostat as examples of smart devices.

 I want to talk about what changes when this is your paradigm.
 I will argue that you not only need to worry about the standard software development concerns: